Far Sighted

 Also known as far sightedness, is the condition in which a person can see distant objects better than closer objects.
 Light being bent inwards by the lens is insufficiently bent and converges at a point behind the retina.
 This is illustrated by the image below, note the light rays converge behind the retina.
-To focus that convergence point on the retina, the lens would need to pull in and thicken up.
+To focus the convergence point correctly on the retina, the lens would need to pull in and become more convex.

 Causes

-Generally far sightedness occurs when the eye ball is somewhat small, causing the light to focus behind the retina.
+Generally far sightedness occurs when the eye ball is somewhat small or short, causing the light to focus behind the retina.
 Or alternatively it could be described as the lens not contracting enough to focus the light correctly.
+As with shortsightedness there are often genetic factors at play.

 Treatment